-Children need to become aware of their emotions
+Children need to become aware of their emotions.

-Allowing your children to experience their emotions
+Allow your children to experience their emotions.

 Children with high emotional intelligence are better able to learn, problem-solve and develop positive social relationships.
-Author, John Gottman explains;
+Author John Gottman explains;

 “A child with a high emotional IQ is better able to cope with his feelings, can bring himself down from emotional high-wire acts, understands and relates well with others, and can form strong friendships more easily than a child with a lower emotional IQ”.